Examining the possibility of chiral superconductivity in Sr$_2$RuO$_4$ and other compounds via applied supercurrent: Introduction

 We shall model the current-carrying state by considering Cooper pairings that exhibit finite center-of-mass momentum $2\bq$, i.e.~a Fulde-Ferrell state~\cite{FF1964} (with supercurrent $J \propto \bq$).
 By means of self-consistent mean-field Bogoliubov de-Gennes calculations, we then determine the phase diagram as a function of both $\bq$ and temperature.
 We further show that the splitting of the two chiral components will also manifest as two anomalies in specific heat.

 Besides the bulk probe mentioned above, chiral edge modes and spontaneous edge current are another set of phenomena often associated with chiral superconductivity~\cite{Stone2004}.
 However, while the chiral edge modes are topologically protected, the edge current is not~\cite{Huang2015, Tada2015}.
 The latter can be sensitive to microscopic details and disorder~\cite{Imai201213,Huang2014,Lederer2014,Scaffidi2015, Tada2015b, Huang2015}, prompting an argument that the experimental null result on the edge current in \SRO~\cite{Kirtley2007, Hicks2010, Curran2014} can still be compatible with a chiral superconducting state.
 Hence edge current may not serve as an effective diagnosis of chiral superconductivity.
-In fact, to the best of our knowledge, there is not a single case where spontaneous edge current has been explicitly detected in candidate chiral superconductors.
-We propose in this study an alternative diagnosis by looking at the supercurrent-induced changes to the chiral edge modes: at any edge of a chiral superconductor, left and right supercurrents perturb the chiral edge dispersion differently, giving rise to different corrections to the edge tunneling spectrum (see right panel of Fig. \ref{fig0}).
+We propose in this study an alternative diagnosis by looking at the supercurrent-induced changes to the chiral edge modes: at any edge of a chiral superconductor, left and right supercurrents perturb the chiral edge dispersion differently, giving rise to different corrections to the edge tunneling spectrum (see right panel of Fig.~\ref{fig0}).
+By simple extension, similar asymmetric supercurrent-induced correction is also expected in the vicinity of other forms of translation symmetry breaking perturbations, such as impurities and defects, around which circulating spontaneous supercurrent emerge (see Fig.~\ref{fig0}, left panel).

 The rest of the paper is organized as follows.
-In Sec. \ref{subsec1} we introduce the self-consistent mean-field formalism for studying the effects of supercurrent.
-The numerical results, including the $q$-$T$ phase diagram, are presented in Sec. \ref{subsec2}.
-Section \ref{subsec3} demonstrates the supercurrent-induced splitting of the specific heat anomaly.
-In Sec. \ref{subsec4}, we focus on the response of chiral edge modes to supercurrent and study the distinct changes to the edge tunneling spectrum in the presence of opposite supercurrents.
+In Sec.~\ref{sec:formalism} we introduce the self-consistent mean-field formalism for studying the effects of supercurrent.
+The numerical results are presented in Sec.~\ref{sec:results}.
+Section \ref{subsec2} presents the $q$-$T$ phase diagram, and Sec.~\ref{subsec3} demonstrates the supercurrent-induced splitting of the specific heat anomaly.
+While in Sec. \ref{subsec4}, we focus on the response of chiral edge modes to supercurrent and study the distinct changes to the edge tunneling spectrum in the presence of opposite supercurrents.
 Section \ref{sec3} concludes the paper by discussing the identification of other time-reversal-symmetry-breaking (TRSB) superconducting states by means of applying a supercurrent.